roundups

 Udio

-What you get free: 10 songs/day, high-quality audio, genre flexibility
+What you get free: 10 songs/day, high-quality audio, genre flexibility, custom lyrics

-Best free use case: When you want a different sonic flavor from Suno, or need better performance on niche genres.
+Best free use case: When you want a different sonic flavor from Suno, or need better performance on niche genres; also great for lyrical content iteration.

 🔗 udio.com